Why is Talent Important?

 The data on our performance is pretty damning: Michigan currently ranks 34th among the states in percentage of residents with a 4-year degree and 36th in per capita income.
 Put simply, we’re losing the global war for talent.

 Focusing on improving the education level and skill sets of our citizenry goes hand in hand with supporting individuals' access to opportunity to create jobs and amenities in their own communities.
+And, we must have equity as our North Star.
+Michigan will only be prosperous again when ALL of its residents can participate fully in its recovery.

 The Michigan Talent Agenda is not a partisan effort.
 The facts are clear: promoting the MTA benefits all of us regardless of political affiliation.
 Supporters of the MTA come from a variety of places across the political spectrum, and the MTA welcomes the support of all.